chibatching/gradle-android-ci-check/README.md

 ## Use your own configs

-If you want to use your own configs, write local config file path on gradle.properties
+If you want to use your own configs, write local config file path in gradle.properties

 ```
 checkStyleConfigFile=../config/quality/checkstyle/checkstyle.xml